saltstack/salt/doc/ref/configuration/master.rst

 Default: ``True``

-A  MasterMinion loads the grains of the minion, which could be the minion of a RunnerClient or the salt-master itself.
+A MasterMinion loads the grains of the minion, which could be the minion of a RunnerClient or the master itself.
+If MasterMinions don't need grains, setting this option to False can reduce load on a busy master.

 When disabled, this also disables the RunnerClient grains.
-On busy salt-masters, where MasterMinions do not need grains, disabling can reduce load.

 .. code-block:: yaml